costajob/ruby-app-servers/README.md

 ### Speed
 Puma outperforms other servers by a large measure: adopting both pre-forking and threads-pool models proved to be a win-win.
 Passenger was simply not able to perform on par with Puma for light computational requests, but is on the same league for heavy-computational ones.
-Unicorn delivers the same performance for both light and heavy computational requests: the performance are not stellar, but quite consistent, making it a good option for deploying heavyweight (Rails) applications.
+Unicorn performance are not stellar, but quite consistent: the throughput remains constant for both light and heavy computational requests.
-Thin reactor-model performance are far away from Puma for both light and heavy computational requests.
+Thin reactor-model performance proves to be pretty solid for light computations also by using a single worker.
+On heavy computational requests Thin simply cannot keep the pace of Passenger or Puma (but comparison is unfair here).

 ### Reliability
-All the Web servers proved to be pretty reliable, but for Thin, that crashed once under heavy computational requests loading.
+All the Web servers proved to be pretty reliable, but for Thin, that crashed once under heavy computational requests loading; again this is understandable since Thin just spawn a single worker.
-Passenger has the best latency of the pack.
+Passenger recorded the best latency of the pack for both light and heavy computational requests.

 ### Dependencies
 All of the application servers, but for Unicorn, depends on the Rack gem.